wrdwllm/df_lab/content/Data.md

 [iNaturalist](https://www.inaturalist.org/) is a global citizen science database where users can upload geotagged images and sounds using a phone application that identifies the species automatically.

 [City Nature Challenge](https://www.citynaturechallenge.org/) is a global citizen science project where volunteers upload observations to iNaturalist.
 See the [outcomes for Greater Melbourne](https://inaturalist.ala.org.au/projects/city-nature-challenge-2024-greater-melbourne).
+## Types of data
+- 3D scans: documents the structure of physical reality, e.g., LIDAR, STL, point clouds.
+- Geospatial data: describes and position objects in physical space in relation to a coordinate system, e.g., cadastral maps, location of trees, transit networks, animal sightings, etc.
+	- OpenStreetMap
+	- Digital Twin Victoria
+	- Australian Living Atlas
+- Sensor data: in situ measurements of values using sensors, e.g., noise levels, light levels, movement tracking.
+	- Arduino sensors
+	- Specialist equipment, e.g., light meters
+	- Consumer monitoring devices like cameras
+- Statistical values: estimates for a specific geographical region based on an average of observations, e.g., a local government area or Federal electorate; useful for design and planning, but not always accurate.
+For example, solar exposure, rainfall, average number of cars per person.
+	- AURIN
+	- Australian Bureau of Statistics

 [^1]: Anders Ödeen et al., “Multiple Shifts Between Violet and Ultraviolet Vision in a Family of Passerine Birds with Associated Changes in Plumage Coloration,” _Proceedings of the Royal Society B: Biological Sciences_ 279, no. 1732 (2012): 1269–76, [https://doi.org/10.1098/rspb.2011.1777](https://doi.org/10.1098/rspb.2011.1777).